gitlabhq/omnibus-gitlab/doc/troubleshooting.md

 To fix these errors, see the [Install Custom Public Certificates](settings/ssl/_index.md#install-custom-public-certificates) section.

-## error: proxyRoundTripper: XXX failed with: "net/http: timeout awaiting response headers"
+## Error: `proxyRoundTripper: XXX failed with: "net/http: timeout awaiting response headers"`

 If GitLab Workhorse doesn't receive an answer from GitLab within 1 minute (default), it will serve a 502 page.